Normandy: The Invasion of Europe 1944: Reception

 In a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Normandy, seven years old at that point, did not attract much attention, and was only rated 128th out of 202 games.

 In Issue 11 of Albion, game designer Don Turnbull reviewed the original 1969 Test Series edition, and called the overall production quality "below average", complaining about the thin counters, especially "the careless way in which they have been cut from the main sheet.
 The poor bloke who does this obviously gets rather fed up of cutting out counters all day, and seems incapable of cutting anything approaching a square.
 It strikes me they have put the company moron on this job.
 The result is untidy stacking and often difficulty in deciphering the combat factors etc. Totally displeasing to the eye."
 However, he found the rules "quite easy to read and sort out.
 It only took us about 20 minutes to set up for the first game. [...]
 On the whole I would rate them highly for clarity and comprehension."
 Turnbull found the gameplay "Very good indeed.
 Although the basic rules are far from the complexity of [Avalon Hill's game] 1914 etc., much thought is required in play."
 The one improvement Turnbull suggested for gameplay was to have a separate Combat Results Table (CRT) for combat on the beaches rather than the same one for the entire game, since "At present it seems rather easy to get ashore."
 Turnbull found the game well-balanced between complexity and playability, saying, "This could be the most complex game ever if the designer had wanted it that way.
 It would have probably been unplayable in those conditions.
 We think a nice balance has been obtained."
 Turnbull concluded, "Play excellent. [...]
 Well worth getting, if you don't mind paying a bit extra for the physical side than you should do, being compensated by good play."

 In Issue 7 of Moves, Martin Campion called the 1st edition "one of the more disappointing of the old first generation Poultron Press games" but found the 2nd edition "thoroughly professionalized in its format and it solves all the annoying problems with the rules that made the first edition so frustrating."
 Campion concluded, "The game is fast moving and a little more suspenseful than most."

+Writing for The Pouch, Nicholas Ulanov thought the game was "Interestingly done, but it's unrealistic and the Germans can never win."
+Ulanov concluded by giving the game a rating of only 2 out of 4.